vijayraavi/20487-DevelopingWindowsAzureAndWebServices/Instructions/20487C/20487C_MOD05_DEMO.md

 5. In **Solution Explorer**, expand the **ServiceHost** project and double-click **App.config**. **App.config** contains three service endpoints: one with **BasicHttpBinding**, one with **NetTcpBinding**, and one MEX endpoint.
 The service must have the **ServiceMetadata** behavior before you can add a service reference with Visual Studio 2012.
 6. In **Solution Explorer**, right-click the **ServiceHost** project, and then click **Set as StartUp Project**.
 7. To start the service host without debugging, press Ctrl+F5.
-8. Wait for the service host console to display the message &quot;Service Hosted Successfully!&quot;
+8. Wait for the service host console to display the **Service Hosted Successfully!** message.
 9. Return to Visual Studio 2017.
 In **Solution Explorer**, under the **ServiceClient** project, right-click **Service References**, and then click **Add Service Reference**.
 10. In the **Add Service Reference** dialog box, in the **Address** box, enter **http://localhost:8733/HotelBooking**,  and then click  **Go**.
 11. Wait for the service information to download.
 In the **Namespace** box, enter **HotelBooking**, and then click **OK**.
 The service proxy class and the data contract classes are added under the **HotelBooking** namespace.
 12. In **Solution Explorer**, expand the **ServiceClient** project, and double-click the **app.config** file.
 Point out the new **&lt;system.serviceModel&gt;** section group that Visual Studio added to the file.
 The configuration contains the client endpoints and binding configuration.
 13. In **Solution Explorer**, under the **ServiceClient** project, double-click **Program.cs**.
 14. Select the code that appears in comments, click the **Edit** menu, point to **Advanced**, and then click **Uncomment Selection**.

     The code in the **Main** method initializes a new instance of the generated service proxy **HotelBooking.HotelBookingServiceClient.** The generated proxy implements the service contract interface and, therefore, you can use it to start the service methods as if it was a local object.

 15. To save the file, press Ctrl+S.
 16. In **Solution Explorer**, right-click **ServiceClient**, point to **Debug**, and then click **Start new instance**.